 Like employment opportunities, potential salary ranges are determined by a variety of factors, such as a candidate’s work experience and level of educational attainment, as well as regional market conditions.

 Education and Training

-The journey to a career as a benefits specialist can begin with enrolling in a bachelor’s degree program in business administration, applied psychology with a concentration in organizational psychology or a related field with a minor in human resources administration.
+The journey to a career as a benefits specialist can begin with enrolling in a bachelor's degree program in human resources.
 HR coursework typically includes compensation and benefits, organizational behavior and development, management of human resources, and administrative and personnel law.